LuisNagano/ConsensusClusterPlus/README.md

-# **Medulloblastoma molecular subgroup classification using lncRNA expression data**
+# **Unsupervised machine learning method establishes medulloblastoma molecular subgroup classification using lncrna expression**

 ## **Overview**

-This project aims to identify the optimal number of molecular subgroups in medulloblastoma (MB) based on lncRNA expression profiles, using RNA-seq data from 167 MB samples.
-We leveraged the **ConsensusClusterPlus** R package to perform consensus clustering, and applied Cohen's Kappa coefficient to evaluate the agreement between the identified molecular subgroups and the original classification of MB patients from the ICGC cohort.
+This project applies unsupervised machine learning techniques to classify molecular subgroups in medulloblastoma (MB) using lncRNA expression profiles from RNA-seq data of 167 MB samples.
+We utilized the **ConsensusClusterPlus** R package, a robust tool for consensus clustering, to explore the optimal number of subgroups.
+ConsensusClusterPlus supports various clustering algorithms, including **partitioning around medoids (PAM)**, **hierarchical clustering**, and **k-means**, using distance metrics like **Euclidean distance** and **Pearson correlation**.

-Our analysis highlights four distinct molecular subgroups, corresponding to the known MB subtypes (Group 3, Group 4, SHH, and WNT), with robust intra-cluster consistency.
-The clustering results are supported by numerical metrics and visualizations, such as consensus matrices, CDF plots, delta area plots, and correlation analyses between clustering outputs and the original MB classification.
+We also evaluated the classification agreement with the original molecular subgroups from the ICGC cohort using **Cohen's Kappa coefficient**.
+Our findings identified four robust molecular subgroups corresponding to the well-known MB subtypes: **Group 3, Group 4, SHH, and WNT**.

 ## **Objectives**